untitaker/watdo/README.md

 8. Tasks with the status `COMPLETED` or `CANCELLED` are not shown by default.
     You can view these tasks with `watdo -a`.

+# Bonus: Offline sync
+1. Play around with watdo and look what it does to the files in `/mnt/calendar`.
+Then take a look at [Unison](http://www.cis.upenn.edu/~bcpierce/unison/).
+It is able to sync two folders, like rsync.
+But unlike rsync, it doesn't ignore changes on one side.

+2. Edit `~/.watdo/config` and remove your custom path.
+Create the directory `~/.watdo/tasks/` and copy everything from `/mnt/calendar/` over there.
+     Then run `unison -batch /mnt/calendar/ ~/.watdo/tasks/`.
+It won't do anything, since both folders are up-to-date.

+3. Use watdo to modify your tasks somehow.
+You probably will notice the performance improvements.

+4. Run `unison -batch /mnt/calendar/ ~/.watdo/tasks/` after your changes.

+5. Set up some sort of cronjob that runs the unison command for you.